dgroomes/stackoverflow-look-back/README.md

   global context therefore we forego the usual luxury of "executing code ad-hoc on the console to our delight".
 This is kind of a major bummer.
 Also modules can't be imported in web workers in Safari and FireFox so that is also a bummer when considering converting this tool to a browser extension.
-* DONE Known issue: The visual elements in the page break after the 1500th post in Chrome.
-I think this is because of an internal limit on CSS Grid sizes.
-See the note in the [CSS Grid w3 standards page](https://www.w3.org/TR/css-grid-1/#overlarge-grids).
-It mentions 1500, and 3000 and when I go to exactly 1501 posts (there will be 2 * 1501 = 3002) the last post doesn't get rendered correctly.
-I think that's the limit.
-This issue does not happen Safari.
 * Consider adding RPC from the extension to the web page.
 Currently there is only the other way where the extension background script is the RPC server and the web page is the RPC client.
 But the other way would create a needed communication channel.
 Currently, the way that the extension communicates commands to the web page is an awkward "load